markoyster23/19CS302_Module_1/Ex no_1.md

 ## AIM: To write a program to initialize the value as 5.8 & display the same.

 ## Algorithm
-1. 1.
-Start.
+.
+Start
-2. Declare a variable value of type char.
+2. Declare a variable value of type int
-3. Prompt the user to enter a value.
+3. Initialize value with value 5.8.
-4. Read the value using scanf.
+4. Print the value of value using printf.
-5. Check whether the attendance is PRESENT.
-6. If true, print "Present".
-7. If false, print " ".
-8. End.
+5. End .

 ## Program:
 ```